Team4567/Processing/README.md

-Most of the samples are not particularly interesting yet with the exception of BouncingBalls.
+Most of the samples are not particularly interesting yet with the exception of BouncingBalls and Canon.

-This is definitely worth checking out.
+These are definitely worth checking out.
+The code is complicated for beginners but just running them can be fun.

 It should run with just a standard install of Processing, no libraries needed.